sergiolampidecchia/CI2024_project-work/README.md

     adaptive_increase=0.1
 )
 ```
-To effectively solve the Travelling Salesman Problem (TSP) for a large number of cities, it is beneficial to use a high value for both `POPULATION_SIZE` and `OFFSPRING_SIZE`, ensuring sufficient diversity and exploration in the search space.
-The core of the algorithm is implemented in the `evolve()` function, which takes the following arguments:
-- **Population** - `population`: a list of individuals, where each individual represents a candidate path (genome) along with its associated fitness score.
-- **Maximum Numbers of Generations** - `generations`: the maximum number of generations to run the evolutionary process.
-- **Mutation Rate** - `mutation_rate`: the initial probability that a given individual will undergo mutation.
-- **Simulated Annealing Decay Factor** - `cooling_rate`: a parameter used in the Simulated Annealing component to gradually reduce the probability of accepting worse solutions, thus balancing exploration and exploitation over time.
-- **Tolerance for No Improvement** - `stagnation_limit`: the maximum number of consecutive generations without improvement in the best fitness value.
-When the limit is reached, the mutation rate is increased to encourage diversity.
-- **Mutation Rate Adjustment** - `adaptive_increase`: the amount by which the mutation rate is increased once stagnation is detected.

-During each generation, new offspring are generated by either:
-- **mutation**: which randomly selects parent (based on the current mutation rate).
-- **crossover**: applied to two parents to produce a child genome.

-To improve convergence, the algorithm is executed twice.
-In the second run, the best solution found in the first execution is included in the initial population to guide the search towards promising regions of the solution space.

 ### Results
 In order to solve the TSP problem I have implemented a solution with an Evolutionary Algorithm with the Simulated Annealing.
 These are the results with `generations = 200_000, mutation_rate = 0.3, initial_temperature = 10_000.0, cooling_rate = 0.995, stagnation_limit = 5_000, adaptive_increase = 0.1` for the five cities file in cvs format.